ShenZheng2000/SAPNet-for-image-deraining/README.md

 # SAPNet

 This repository contains the official Pytorch implementation of the paper:
-"SAPNet: Segmentation-Aware Progressive Network for Single Image Deraining"
+"SAPNet: Segmentation-Aware Progressive Network for Contrastive Image Deraining"

 # Abstract
-Removing rains from an image has been an open yet challenging computer vision problem owing to its ill-posed nature.
-In recent years, deep learning algorithms have achieved notable deraining performances on both the real and synthetic rainy dataset.
-However, most methods only consider low-level image restoration and fail to accommo date real-world demands.
-Instead, task-driven approaches require paired annotations which are expensive to obtain.
-In this paper, we propose a segmentation-aware progres sive network (SAPNet) for single image deraining.
-Firstly, we introduce a recurrent progressive network with a novel channel residual attention (CRA) block.
-That design al lows us to remove rain streaks progressively with reduced parameters.
-Secondly, we design an unsupervised rain streak segmentation network (URSS) to outline and sep arate rain streaks.
-To further restore the edge informa tion of a rain image, we adopt canny edge loss in the cost function.
-Extensive experiments on the synthetic and real rain images show our model qualitatively and quantitatively outperforms other top-performing models.
-Notably, our model achieves the best PSNR and SSIM and becomes the new state-of-the-arts for Rain100L, Rain100H, and Rain12 benchmark dataset.
-We also visually demonstrate that our model aids detection and segmentation with considerable efficacy.
-A Pytorch implementation will be publicly avail able.
+Removing rains from an image has been an open yet challenging computer vision task.
+Recently, deep learning algorithms have achieved promising deraining performances on both the natural and synthetic rainy datasets.
+However, most existing methods only consider low-level image restoration, limiting their high-level detection and segmentation applications.
+Instead, task-driven approaches require heavy amounts of paired annotations that are expensive to obtain and hard to generalize.
+Furthermore, previous image deraining methods only use groundtruth images for supervised training and neglect the background details in the original rainy image.

+This paper presents a segmentation-aware progressive network (SAPNet) based upon contrastive learning for single image deraining.
+We first introduce a recurrent progressive network with a new channel residual attention (CRA) block and dilated convolution.
+This architecture allows us to characterize multi-scale rain streaks progressively with affordable model size.
+Secondly, we design an unsupervised background segmentation network (UBS) to preserve the semantic information of an image during intensive rain removal.
+Finally, we introduce a novel perceptual contrastive loss (PCL) to ensure that the derained image is pulled to the groundtruth and is pushed from the rainy images in the VGG-16 latent space.
+Comprehensive experiments on synthetic and real-world rainy datasets show our model surpasses top-performing methods qualitatively and quantitatively.
+We also demonstrate that our model aids object detection and semantic segmentation with considerable efficacy.

 # Preparing Dataset